-The level of resource available to social workers is an issue that needs to be acknowledge.
-It was found that mothers are prioritised because of scarce resource; as the main carer, they are the immediate focus (in the interests of the children) and absent fathers are secondary (authors, in submission).
+The level of resources available to social workers is an issue that needs to be acknowledged.
+It was found that with resources being scarce, mothers are prioritised; as the main carer, they are the immediate focus (in the interests of the children), and absent fathers are regarded as secondary (authors, in submission).

-But along these technical-srtuctural aspects, an in-depth investigation of the interviews made it possible to distinguish three themes that present fundamental conflicts in policy toward the integration of fathers into family social services.
+Three central conflicts

-These can be categorised into three central conflicts that arise when working with fathers:
+Along with these technical-structural issues, an in-depth investigation of the interviews identified three fundamental conflicts that complicate the creation of policies on integrating fathers into family social services:

-(1) Professional-gendered conflict: The `female` social worker vs the `father` client
+(1) A gendered profession conflict: The female social worker versus the male client

-(2) Political conflict: Policymakers, feminists and men`s organisations
+(2) A political conflict: Policymakers, feminists and men’s organisations

-(3) Ethical conflict: Challenges when working with fathers
+(3) An ethical conflict: Should resources be used to reach fathers who choose to be absent?

-1. Professional-gendered conflict: The `female` social worker vs the `father` client.
+1. A gendered profession conflict: The female social worker versus the male client

-The first conflict the interviewees experienced regards the tension between father clients` masculinity and the social work profession`s femininity.
-The fact that many social workers are women does not mean that they do not support the inclusion of fathers.
-Hence, this conflict does not arise from the worker's or the client's biological sex, but rather from conflicting gender attitudes and norms, as perceived by the interviewees.
+The first conflict the interviewees experienced regards the tension between male clients’ masculinity and the social work profession’s femininity.
+The fact that many social workers are women does not by itself mean they oppose the inclusion of fathers.
+Hence, this conflict does not arise from the worker’s or the client’s biological sex, but rather from conflicting gender attitudes and norms as perceived by the interviewees.

-"It`s hard to reach out to [men] in the familiar ways that we know for women.
-Most social workers are women, connecting with women [clients], so we must think of ways to bring men into treatment" (Anonymous interview BB).
+‘It’s hard to reach out to [men] in the familiar ways that we know for women.
+Most social workers are women, connecting with women [clients], so we must think of ways to bring men into treatment.” (anonymous interview BB)

-This fundamental gap leads to severe obstacles, including lack of knowledge and tools on how to approach and reach out men, and the negative feminine image of social workers as perceived by fathers (Authors, in submission).
-In the systematical context, the Israeli Ministry of Labor and Social Affairs’ (MOLSA) Department of Personal and Social Services is an organisation composed of women.
-Therefore, some interviewees perceived the MOLSA policy towards fathers through their personal observation, looking at fathers as `the other`:
+This fundamental gap leads to severe obstacles, including social workers lacking knowledge on how to approach and reach out to men and lacking the tools for doing so, and fathers holding a negative image of social work as feminine (authors, in submission).
+Given that MOLSA’s DSS is composed overwhelmingly of women, some interviewees perceived MOLSA’s policy on fathers through their own eyes as women, looking at fathers as the “other”:

-"As a woman, it is easier to connect with women than to connect with men because connecting with men really requires something else within our system" (Anonymous interview BB).
+“As a woman, it is easier to connect with women than to connect with men because connecting with men really requires something else within our system.” (anonymous interview BB)

 Most of the interviewees perceived masculinity as the opposite of femininity.
-They identified emotional exposure, help-seeking and therapeutic discourse with femininity, and concrete unemotional communication with masculinity, and in general precieve men as opposite to women and to social work language:
+They identified emotional exposure, help-seeking, and therapeutic discourse with femininity, and concrete unemotional communication with masculinity, and in general perceived men as the opposite of women and antithetical to social work language:

-"The mere fact that a man turns to the social services is recognition or a confession of his weakness, and no man wants to be in this place, certainly not a man who was constantly raised from the moment he was born to be the strong one, to be the hero” (Anonymous interview CC).
+“The mere fact that a man turns to social services is a recognition or confession of his weakness, and no man wants to be in this place, certainly not a man who was constantly raised from the moment he was born to be the strong one, to be the hero.” (anonymous interview CC)

-This feminine-masculine contrast embedded within the social services can lead to female social workers failing to understand the unique language and needs of men, and to feelings of helplessness and lack of knowledge about ways to treat them:
+This feminine-masculine contrast embedded within social services can lead to female social workers failing to understand the unique language and needs of men and feeling helpless and unknowledgeable about how to treat them:

-"With women, it`s much faster, it goes there.
-With men it`s a bit ...
-It`s a language that needs to be found when you try to connect" (Anonymous interview BB).
+“With women, it’s much faster, it goes there.
+With men it’s a bit ...
+It’s a language that needs to be found when you try to connect.” (anonymous interview BB)

-This contrast is socially construed in the organisation:
+This feminine-masculine contrast is socially constructed in the organisation:

-"The target population that usually reaches social welfare departments is mothers, and it is easy to treat them.
-The connection to the fathers, the reaching out that is needed to bring them to therapy, has never been a top priority, and really neglected" (Anonymous interview BB).
+“The target population that usually reaches social welfare departments is mothers, and it is easy to treat them.
+The connection to the fathers, the reaching out that is needed to bring them to therapy, has never been a top priority, and really neglected.” (anonymous interview BB)